DEVEX WORLD 2018

 Executive Vice President, International Development, RTI

-Director of Social Impact and Head of the Tableau Foundation
+Global Head of Tableau Foundation

 Anjali has worked on social justice issues for the past 24 years and is currently the Executive Director of the Kailash Satyarthi Children’s Foundation US.
 She’s worked with the Robert F. Kennedy Center for Human Rights where she focused on child labor issues in India, supported the annual RFK Human Rights Award and served on the International Steering Committee for the Global March Against Child Labor.